Self-Harm Interventions in Alexandria, VA (Franconia)—Counselors and Coaches

 Connecting with a friend.
 Take a moment to think about a person who loves you and who will not judge you.
 What would it look like to talk to them?
 Tell them that you cut or that you are lonely or that you are scared.
 There are also support groups with other people who have self-harmed that may provide the care you need.

 Avoiding media and movies that may trigger or idealize self-harm.
 It is okay to protect yourself.
 It is okay to fill your life with supportive messages and people who want you to recover.
 It is okay to be safe.

 Expressing feelings in constructive ways.
 Take a walk.
 Try a yoga class.
 Learn relaxation techniques.
 Journal.
 Call a friend.
 Your feelings are important, and so is prioritizing a healthy expression of them.

 One of the best ways to learn new coping skills is to work with a counselor or therapist.
 Skilled professionals will be able to identify the root cause of the self-harm and how to heal that wound.
 Mental health professionals also can point their clients toward the coping mechanisms that may be most effective for their particular situations.

 Counseling for Self-Mutilation at Thriveworks Alexandria, VA (Franconia)

 As you read through the forms of self-harm and the risk factors, did anything stick out to you or resonate with your experience?
 The therapists at Thriveworks understand.
 Learning new coping mechanisms that do not harm one’s own body can feel like an overwhelming or impossible task, but many people are learning to process their pain instead of expressing it upon their bodies.

-When you are ready to meet with a counselor, Thriveworks Alexandria is ready too.
+When you are ready to meet with a counselor, Thriveworks Alexandria, VA (Franconia) is ready too.
 We offer evening and weekend appointments, and we accept most forms of insurance.
 Lean upon us while you heal.
 Contact Thriveworks Alexandria.